 Explanation: The purpose of this question is to determine if the candidate reads papers relevant to a pharmacy and has made some effort to understand the wider healthcare environment.
 It is a common question for pharmacy candidates, and you should have knowledge of the report and some insight into its relevance.
 You can expect many technical questions of this type during an interview.

 Example: “The Francis Report addresses concerns about the pharmacist’s role within the entire healthcare environment and how pharmacists are as responsible as other healthcare professionals when it comes to patient care.
-It also discusses the public’s perception of this and details several case studies which demonstrate and illustrate the responsibility pharmacists have in patient safety and outcomes.”
+It also discusses the public’s perception of this and details several case studies that demonstrate and illustrate the responsibility pharmacists have in patient safety and outcomes.”

 Question: If you were a drug, what type of drug would you be, and why?